gheenie/py-bike-shop/readme.md

 -   `Tyres`

 As they are all types of `Components` they should inherit the methods and any attributes of the `Component` class.

+Each `child` class should have a custom method that shows how each part is used and decreases the `current_state` of the component.
+Each part can only be used if it is not broken.

 ---